Contact Vicki

 https://ethics.org.au/dont-throw-the-birth-plan-out-with-the-birth-water/

-It is also important to know that consent can be withdrawn at any time as well.
+It’s important to remember that consent can be withdrawn at any time.

-The key thing is to make sure that your birth team are all on the same page as you and know what your wants and needs are for this birth.
+The key is to ensure your entire birth team is aligned with your wants and needs for this birth.

 “I understand what you have told me about the risks and benefits of that recommendation, and I still decline / do not consent to that.”